 A sitz bath may involve hot or cold water or a combination of the two.
 The hot bath seems to be most useful for BPH.
 It involves soaking for 3 to 10 minutes in water that is about 105 degrees F to 115 degrees F, and then sponging the pelvic area with cool water.
 The cold bath involves sitting for 3 minutes in a tub of hot water (105 degrees F to 115 degrees F) followed by 30 seconds in a second tub of cool water (55 degrees F to 85 degrees F).
 (The level of the hot water in the first tub should always be about 1 inch higher than the water level in the second tub.)
 Repeat this procedure three times.
 The last bath should always be with cool water.

-- Q How can caffeine affect an enlarged prostate?
+- Q How can drinking alcohol affect an enlarged prostate?

 - Q What are the dietary recommendations for someone with an enlarged prostate?